fredcallaway/graphs-in-space/model.md

 \begin{framed}
 \textbf{How should elements know what set they belong to?}
 The parer must be able to assign categories to incoming Tokens and Chunks if it is to use categorical knowledge.
 This probably requires that Nodes have pointers to parent Slots.
-However, by representing transitional probabilities with Slots, we create a huge number of Slots, many of which will contain many nodes.
-We may want to avoid each Node having to point to every Slot that contains it.
+However, by representing transitional probabilities with Slots, we create a huge number of Slots, many of which will contain many nodes. <!-- FIXME: they haven't heard about representing transitional probabilities with slots yet --> We may want to avoid each Node having to point to every Slot that contains it.
 We probably don't want to have to update transitional probabilities for every Slot that contains each Node.

 One possible solution is to only create element to Slot pointers for the most likely Slots.
 Thus, each Node will only know about the e.g. 10 Slots it's most likely to belong to.
 Another option is to point to all Slots, but update weights stochastically as opposed to updating weighted on the filler edge.
 That is, at each occurrence, the Node draws e.g. 10 Slots from its parent-slot distribution and only updates those 10 Slots.
 \end{framed}